michaelolson01/ICS-352-AI-Final-Project/README.md

 ## ⚙️ Workflow

-1. Data cleaning and feature engineering
+1. **Data Preprocessing**
+   - Cleaned and transformed financial data
+   - Normalized features and handled missing values

-2. Exploratory Data Analysis (EDA) and visualizations
+2. **Exploratory Data Analysis**
+   - Visualized distributions, feature correlations, and class balance

+3. **Model Training & Evaluation**
-3. Model training using multiple ensemble classifiers
+   - Trained multiple ensemble classifiers using `train_test_split`
-4. Hyperparameter tuning via `GridSearchCV`
+   - Performed hyperparameter tuning with `GridSearchCV`
-5. Model evaluation with classification reports and cross-validation
+   - Evaluated using classification reports and cross-validation

 ## 📈 Results

-Each model was evaluated using:
+Each model was assessed using:
 - Accuracy
-- Precision, Recall, F1-Score
+- Precision, Recall, and F1-Score
-- Confusion Matrices
+- Confusion Matrix

-The best-performing model balanced high predictive accuracy with strong generalization across cross-validation folds.
+The models achieved solid performance, with ensemble methods showing strong generalization across the test data.

-## 🎓 Context
+## 🎓 Academic Context

-This project was completed as the final assignment for a graduate-level Artificial Intelligence course at Regis University.
-It focuses on applying core ML techniques to real-world structured data.
+This project was completed as the final assignment for the Artificial Intelligence course in the M.S.
+Software Engineering program at Regis University.
+It demonstrates practical machine learning skills applied to a realistic financial decision-making problem.

-## 🚀 Future Work
+## 🚀 Future Improvements

-- Add SHAP or feature importance visualizations
+- Incorporate SHAP or feature importance visualizations
-- Explore fairness metrics and bias analysis
-- Deploy model as a REST API or Streamlit app
+- Deploy as a Streamlit app or API
+- Expand dataset and explore fairness metrics

-## 📁 File Structure
+## 📁 Files

-- `loan_prediction.ipynb` – Main analysis notebook
+- `ICS-352-AI-Final-Project.ipynb` – Main analysis notebook
-- `README.md` – Project overview and documentation
+- `README.md` – Project documentation